 Federal Aviation Administration (FAA), Department of Transportation (DOT).

-The incorporation by reference of certain publications listed in the AD is approved by the Director of the Federal Register as of August 9, 2005.
+The Director of the Federal Register approved the incorporation by reference of certain publications listed in the AD as of December 19, 2005.

 FOR FURTHER INFORMATION CONTACT:

 Robert Busto, Aerospace Engineer, Systems and Propulsion Branch, ACE-116W, FAA, Wichita Aircraft Certification Office, 1801 Airport Road, Room 100, Mid-Continent Airport, Wichita, Kansas 67209; telephone (316) 946-4157; fax (316) 946-4107.End Further Info End Preamble Start Supplemental Information

 Examining the Docket

 You may examine the airworthiness directive (AD) docket on the Internet at http://dms.dot.gov or in person at the Docket Management Facility office between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
 The Docket Management Facility office (telephone (800) 647-5227) is located on the plaza level of the Nassif Building at the street address stated in the ADDRESSES section.